Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Experimental methodology

-The tuning techniques have an initial population with $10$ random hyperparameter settings and the same stopping criteria: the budget size.
-The \acrshort{ga}, \acrshort{pso} and \acrshort{eda} techniques use a ``real-value'' codification for the individuals/particles, thus, they were adapted to handle discrete and Boolean hyperparameters.
+The tuning techniques have an initial population with $10$ random hyperparameter settings and the same stopping criteria: the budget size~\footnote{The population size = $10$ might be small initially, but it proves to be enough to provide good and accurate results as empirically evaluated in~\citet{Mantovani:2016}.}.
+The \acrshort{ga}, \acrshort{pso} and \acrshort{eda} techniques use a ``real-value'' codification for the individuals/particles.
+Thus, they were adapted to handle discrete and Boolean hyperparameters.
 All of them were executed sequentially in the same cluster environment.
-Every single job generated was executed in a dedicated core with no concurrency, and scheduled by the cluster system.
+Every single job generated was executed in a dedicated core with no concurrency and scheduled by the cluster system.